 In some cases, hail can be the size of baseballs and travel at speeds of 100 mph.
 In order to keep yourself, your family members and property safe from thunderstorms you should know what to do before, during and after thunderstorms.

-50 Best Thunderstorm Safety Tips You Can Apply to Stay Safe
+50 Best Thunderstorm Safety Tips You Can Apply to Stay Safe in 2023

 Before the storm